tenxlif/pricing/Design.md

 ## Entities:

-The main entity modeled is called PricePlan.
-It is an immutable representation of resource for indicating price for a plan in a country.
-It works with another entity Customer.
-These entities associate to map plan's price for a customer.
+The main entity modeled is called `PricePlan`.
+It is an immutable representation of resource to store details for a plan in a country.
+It works with another entity `Customer`.
+These entities associate to map plan's price to a customer.

 ## Interface and Resources:
 The interface is exposed as a HTTP REST interaction, where a client can issue requests to create new plans, modify existing plans or view pricing details of any customer.
 Here are the reosouces